smarter-sh/community/committee-steering/governance/sig-governance-requirements.md

 ## Checklist

-Following is the checklist of items that should be considered as part of defining governance for any subarea of the Kubernetes project.
+Following is the checklist of items that should be considered as part of defining governance for any subarea of the Smarter project.

 ### Roles